panda-re/libosi/README.md

 ### Testing

 Testing is currently implemented for offset and iohal.
-To run the tests, you will first need to install `libgtest-dev` and enable testing:
+To run the tests, you will first need to install dependencies and enable testing:

 ```bash
 sudo apt-get install libgtest-dev